frontendpipo/calculator/README.md

 ![Preview](/src/assets/preview.png)

-# Calculator using React, Tailwind + Vite
+# Calculator using TypeScript, React, Tailwind + Vite

-Fully functional calculator using ReactJS, Tailwind CSS and Vite.
+A simple but fully functional calculator using TypeScript, ReactJS, Tailwind CSS and Vite.

 ## Try it yourself